fabiolb/fabio/README.md

 ## Installation

-To install fabio run (you need Go 1.4 or higher)
+To install fabio run (you need Go 1.4 or higher but Go 1.5.3 or higher is recommended)

     go get github.com/eBay/fabio